Canadian judge orders an end to blockade at border bridge

 Amid signs that authorities might be prepared to get tough, police in Windsor and Ottawa awaited reinforcements from the Royal Canadian Mounted Police, the federal police force.

-Ottawa’s mayor has asked for 1,800 additional police officers, which could nearly double the manpower available to the capital city’s police force.
+Ottawa’s mayor has asked for 1,800 additional officers, which could nearly double the manpower available to the capital city’s force.

-The government reaction to the protests has been marked by disagreements over who’s in charge.
-Canada’s emergency preparedness minister said this week that Ontario has ultimate responsibility, while the province’s transport minister said it is the federal government’s job to secure the border.

-“If anyone `takes responsibility,′ they will be charged with failure when things are not resolved quickly or if things go badly,” Wiseman said.

 The protests have spread outside Canada as well.
 Demonstrators angry over pandemic restrictions drove toward Paris in scattered convoys of camper vans, cars and trucks Friday in an effort to blockade the French capital, despite a police ban.